MasterKale/Docker-Django/README.md

 Helps configure the Python plugin to lint with flake8.
 A placeholder Python interpreter setting is left in to simplify pointing to the local virtual environment created with Pipenv.

-### _app/gunicorn.cfg
+### _app/gunicorn.cfg.py

-Defines settings for gunicorn, including a port binding, workers, and an gunicorn-specific error log.
+Defines settings for gunicorn, including a port binding, workers, and a gunicorn-specific error log.

-### _app/nginx.conf
+### _ngingx/nginx.conf

 Establishes a reverse-proxy to Django, and serves Django static files.

+### start-dev.sh

+An executable script for starting the server in development mode.

+### start-prod.sh

+An executable script for starting the server in production mode.

+### update-prod-django.sh

+An executable script for rebuilding and restarting production Django whenever there's a change.
+This script also restarts Nginx to ensure no traffic hits the server while the update occurs.